Computational-Cognitive-Musicology-Lab/pupil-pitch/README.md

 Relevant documentation for the device and supplementary software can be found here: https://docs.pupil-labs.com/core/developer/

+If you have issues with connectivity and device drivers, OS dependent troubleshooting can be found here: https://docs.pupil-labs.com/core/software/pupil-capture/

  To run this experiment kindly ensure:
 -   You have Python 3.7+ and ensure all the dependencies in `requirements.txt` are satisfied
  ```python